 Once inside the house, the main water supply line/pipe supplies all plumbing fixtures, and likewise supplies water for your water heater.
 However, after the water connects to the water heater, the main water supply line splits into hot and cold water pipe paths – referred to as the cold and hot service lines.

 In most cases, both hot and cold water pipes travel in pairs, directed to various rooms, and the corresponding plumbing fixtures in those rooms.
 In newer houses, unlike the older ones, the supply lines from the water heater are separate.
 This means that water use at one point doesn’t affect its supply in another area or room.
-For instance, when a toilet is flushed, the pressure of the cold water supply in the shower is not lessened.
+For instance, when a toilet is flushed, the pressure of the cold water that supplies the shower is not lessened.
 This allows sudden heating of the shower water, which is very convenient.

 The cold-water line splits away from the main water supply line and slopes away from the water heater.
 The cold-water supply pipes are installed in straight lines.
 This is to facilitate easy water movement into their respective areas in the house.
 The more bends there are in water supply lines, the more resistance to the flow of water there is.

-The water heater follows a different line from the cold water supply line.
+The water heater follows a different line from the cold water piping supply line.
 The water in the tank is heated.
 After which the water heater releases the water into different hot water service lines.
 Of course paramount to all of the above, is that all of the water lines are sized properly.
 Every plumbing fixture is allotted a fixture count.
 Plumbing fixture counts allow for design professionals to size every part of your water supply system out properly and adequately.

-Materials Used in the Water Supply Line
+Materials Used For Installing a Water Supply Line

 Pipes that are cement lined, such as ductile iron, are the most durable and robust compared to other water supply pipes.
-Ductile iron pipe is actually what NYC uses as the material for their water distribution system.
-However, these cement lined pipes are difficult and expensive to install because they are heavyweight.
+Ductile iron pipe is actually what NYC uses as the material for its water distribution system.
+However, these cement-lined pipes are difficult and expensive to install because they are heavyweight.
 On the other hand, steel pipes are the strongest.
 In contrast, polyvinyl chloride pipes are much lighter and easier to install.
 This makes them suitable for particularly far and challenging areas to access.

 There are various types of plumbing pipes used in water supply lines in homes.
-However to restate it again, the water service line materials approved in NYC include K copper, brass pipes, and ductile iron pipes.
+However, to restate it again, the water service line materials approved in NYC include K copper, brass pipes, and ductile iron pipes.
 Water pipes made from plastic materials are not legal for use in NYC.
 Check out our detailed tutorial on the main water pipe materials approved in NYC.

 Factors to Consider Concerning Your Water Supply Line Installation